 Social Science (two, three-credit courses required, one from Group One and one from Group Two): Students will demonstrate the ability to examine behavioral, social, and cultural issues from a variety of points of view.
 Students will demonstrate an understanding of basic social and behavioral science concepts and principles used in the analysis of behavioral, social, and cultural issues, past and present, local and global.

 Courses with "GRW" are Gordon Rule courses.
-Must earn a "C" of higher to earn GRW credit.
+Students must earn grades of C or better to earn GRW credit.

 Courses with "GL" satisfy the University's Global Learning requirement.